C-Stop Initial Payment link for 55.00: C-STOP INITIAL - CREDIT | South Arkansas Community College

 The C-Stop program was created to address the need for uniform and consistent training of contract workers in the petrochemical and energy plant environment of South Arkansas at an orientation level.
 Industries supporting the C-STOP program are Lanxess, El Dorado Chemical, Lion Oil/DelekUS, Albemarle, Clean Harbors, and Cross Oil.

-- Minimum of 6 and maximum of 30 students allowed per class.
+- Maximum of 23 students allowed per class

 - 8:00 a.m.-12:00 p.m.